4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Some of the most common questions about visiting Cartagena together with our responses are listed below to help you as you plan your trip.

-Overall, there is a good tourist police presence to help you feel relaxed but as always please check with your countryโs travel guidance to be fully informed.
+Overall, there is a good tourist police presence but check your country’s travel guidance to be fully informed.

 Whatever your interests you won’t get bored with so many unique things to do in Cartagena.
 I could happily spend more than four days here again and again and it’s a wonderful introduction to visiting Colombia.